 Fax is the short form of Facsimile.
-A modern device which is used for transmitting various written paper like diagrams, drawings, sketches, letters, circulars, articles, etc.
+A modern device is used for transmitting various written papers like diagrams, drawings, sketches, letters, circulars, articles, etc.

 Fax machines are interrelated by telephone lines.
 The facsimile of the written information is transmitted to the addressee and it is simultaneously reproduced on paper automatically in the receiving machine.

 Written information or message is sent from one place to another place situated inside the country or outside the country by means of fax at an exceptionally high speed.

 Fax is the telephonic transmission of scanned printed material (text or images) usually to a telephone number associated with a printer or other output device.

 The main document is scanned with a fax machine that treats the contents as a single fixed graphic image, converting it into a bit map.